ahalyasanjiv/honeypot/README.md

 ## Issues encountered
 One of the first issues I encountered was creating a project on my Google Cloud Platform account.
-I later realized that the particular gmail account I was using tied to an organization and did not allow for projects to be created, so I used another account instead.
+I later realized that the particular Gmail account I was using was under an organization and did not allow for projects to be created, so I used another account instead.

 The second issue I encountered happened when I was installing the MHN Admin Application.
-The github that I cloned according to the instructions in the assignment had a faulty script (it was cloning a repository that no longer existed).
+The Github repository that I cloned according to the instructions in the assignment had a faulty script (it was cloning a repository that no longer existed).
 The TA emailed us the fixed command for cloning the link from Github:

 ```
 sudo git clone https://github.com/threatstream/mhn.git